-It should be noted that Fiverr will charge you a “service fee,” which is presumably how it keeps the website up and running.
-The lowest we had was $2, and the highest was $30 on the “Pro” Gig.
-Please do keep in mind that these are subject to change and future service fees may not reflect these amounts.
+It’s important to mention that Fiverr will charge you a “service fee” to keep the website up and running.
+The lowest fee we encountered was $2, while the highest was $30 for the “Pro” Gig.
+Please keep in mind that these amounts are subject to change, and future service fees may differ.

 Now that my shiny, nerdy, magnificent butt is legally covered, you should also know that you can pay via the following means:

 Visa, Mastercard, Discover, and a couple of other cards whose (very tiny) logos I did not recognize

 There are no free sample logos.
 After your logo is designed, you can ask for more revisions, but you’ll probably have to pay extra.

 A refund policy exists, and it allows you to ask for refunds almost anytime, but only for orders that you’ve decided to cancel.
 If you complete the entire logo design process and accept your final files, that’s the end.
 You can’t request a refund, but if a serious problem arises, they have a conflict resolution team that might be able to assist you.

 As mentioned in the support email I got, any logo you get is yours and yours alone, under most circumstances.
 You get the full copyright and everything.
 The only time that doesn’t happen is when the designer specifically charges extra for the full rights to a logo they design.
 In that case, they retain the copyright unless you pay up.

 Fiverr is the place to go when you want to hire a designer (or anyone else, really) one-on-one.
 It’s their specialty.
 It’s got designers that cover every style, and every price range, so it’s hard to actually “go wrong,” as long as you read the reviews and take a good look at a designer’s past work.